CALL US! (888) 848-0144

 The types of modules and how they’re configured in your car depend on the manufacturer, so you’ll want to consult your owner’s manual to be sure of their specific terminology.

-What Exactly Does your Powertrain Control Module Do?
+What Exactly Does Your Powertrain Control Module Do?

 Although we provided a brief explanation above, let’s talk more specifically about what the powertrain control module does in your car.
 The PCM senses and monitors more than 100 factors in a car or truck.
 Here are a few of the most essential processes.